noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

       - have their own provisioned throughput managed separately from the table
       - only supports eventual consistency
       - only return attributes that are projected into the index

+##### data types

+- key value model
+  - string, number, boolean, binary (base64 encoded), null, and unordered sets of the aforementioned
+- json model
+  - unordered maps (i.e. object) and unordered lists (i.e. array) of any JSON data type
+  - a single item can be a json document
+  - or each item in a JSON can be attributes of a json document

 ### api